 The Company's policy is for reviews of non-executive remuneration to be conducted by independent consultants commissioned by the Company Secretary and for such reviews to take place every three years.
-However, given the Company's changed circumstances, the Board has not considered it appropriate to review non-executive pay and the level of non-executive pay has not changed since the Company's flotation in May 2007.
+However, the Board has not considered it appropriate to review non-executive pay and the level of non-executive pay has not changed since the Company's flotation in May 2007.
+See Table 1 on page 18.